Wing13/Unity-WebGL-CPA-Ad/README.md

 # Unity-WebGL-CPA-Ad
 CPA advertising plugin for Unity3D.
 You can show interstitial ad in your WebGL and Standalone games using this plugin.
-This plugin showing ads from ads rotators from CPA networks.
+This plugin displays advertisements using your URL, see an example.
+It also supports some advertising CPA networks, so experiment with them.

 v 1.03